Link-U-OS/Link-U-OS/document/en/build_package.md

 ### Pull integration Repository

-If you have already completed the operation through [Clone LinkQ Code Repository](./setup_environment.md#clone-linkq-code-repository), the integration repository should already exist in the sibling directory and you can skip this step.
+If you have already completed the operation through [Clone Link-U-OS Code Repository](./setup_environment.md#clone-Link-U-OS-code-repository), the integration repository should already exist in the sibling directory and you can skip this step.

 Otherwise, execute the following commands:
 ```bash